The Point, Panama City

-The Point is a 67-story skyscraper in Panama City, Panama.
-It is 266 meters high.
+The Point is a residential skyscraper located in the Punta Paitilla district of Panama City, Panama.
+Built between 2006 and 2011, the tower stands at 266 m with 67 floors and is the current fifth tallest building in Panama City.

 The high-end luxurious building enjoys what many have called the best location in the city of Panama.
 Due to its prime location and height, The Point is visible from almost any point in the city.
 At the time of its completion, The Point was the tallest building in all of Latin America.